GracesGames/Roguelike2DKit/docs/features.md

 __Powerup__

-* Easily to add/modify using player statistics and Data Table (see screenshot)
+* Easily to add/modify using player statistics and Data Table
 * Define selection of player statistics and level per statistic
 * Several examples provided